 Participatory live coding is used successfully by thousands of instructors all over the world teaching programming, the use of the Unix shell or version control.
 It is increasingly being used in undergraduate teaching.
 It takes some practice to get used to presenting material this way.
-But after a few tries, most people feel it becomes natural, and rewarding as you interact with your learners in a wholly different way than when presenting slides.
+But after a few tries, most people feel it becomes natural and rewarding as you interact with your learners in a wholly different way than when presenting slides.

 Teaching is performance art and can be rather serious business.
 Don’t let this scare you: it is OK to add an element of play, i.e., to use humor and improvisation to liven up the teaching.
 How much you are able and willing to do this is really a matter of personality and taste as well as experience.
 It becomes easier when you are more familiar with the material, allowing you to relax more.
 Choose your words and actions wisely, though.
 Remember that you want the learners to have a welcoming experience and a positive learning environment: a misplaced joke can ruin things in an instance.
 Start small: just saying “that was fun” after something worked well is a good start.